untoldengine/UntoldEngine/docs/04-Engine Development/03-Engine Systems/UsingLOD-Batching-Streaming.md

 - All entities must have their meshes loaded before calling `generateBatches()`
 - Use the completion callback from `addLODLevels()` to ensure meshes are ready
 - Enable batching and generate batches only after all entities are configured

+Why this order matters: batching relies on mesh/material data that is only guaranteed after async LOD loading completes.
+If `generateBatches()` runs too early, some entities may be missing from batches, causing inconsistent draw-call reduction.

 ```swift
 private func setupLODWithBatching() {